BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 ## Entering an amount

-Once the user is on the requesting entry point, the next thing to do is add an amount to be requested.
-Users should be able easily toggle between entering amounts in sats, bitcoin, or the users local currency by single tapping the amount field.
-More on entering amounts on our [Units & Symbols page]({{ "/guide/designing-products/units-and-symbols/" | relative_url }}).
+From the requesting page, the user types in an amount.
+This wallet allows the user to easily toggle between entering amounts in sats, bitcoin, or their local currency.
+If the user has an amount entered and switches units, it clears the input field.
+This prevents the user from requesting an amount they didn't intend.
+Read more on entering amounts on our [Units & Symbols page]({{ "/guide/designing-products/units-and-symbols/" | relative_url }}).

-Users can also skip entering an amount, as there are scenarios where the sender is deciding the amount to send.
-Requests without an amount also limit both parties exposure to price volatility, as the bitcoin price in fiat terms could change between requesting and the payment being sent.
+Users can also skip entering an amount, as there are scenarios where the user may want the sender to decide the amount.
+Zero-amount requests also limit both parties exposure to price volatility as the bitcoin price in fiat terms could change between requesting and the payment being sent.

 <div class="image-slide-gallery">